Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample7_CopyCustomModel.md

 ## Copy a custom model
 There are several scenarios that require the models to be copied between Form Recognizer resources, like for example, to keep a backup of the created models.
 Copies can be made:
-- Within same Form Recognizer resource
+- Within the same Form Recognizer resource.
 - Across other Form Recognizer resources that exist in any other supported region.

-For this sample, you will copy a model across Form recognizer resource.
+For this sample, you will copy a model across Form Recognizer resources.
 It assumes you have the credentials for both the source and the target Form Recognizer resources.

 ## Creating the source and target `FormTrainingClient`